vagrillo/AIGentilezza/README.md

 scenario:
    i want to ask a question to AI, i can use kidness (i always try to use it) but i want to find if kidness costs cpu/gpu time

+the questions are:

+"Please list the number of province in Sicily in Alphabetic order"

+"Could you please list the number of province in Sicily in Alphabetic order?"

+ "List the number of province in Sicily in Alphabetic order"

 #purpose og this file it's to test CPU time need to inference  the same question with and without kindness